dingherself/phil-324/syllabus.md

 ### Reading Guides

 The reading guides are designed to walk you through the assigned readings by helping you identify the key concepts, distinctions, claims, and argumentative steps.
-Occasionally, I will use the reading guides to explain some relevant philosophical and historical background.
+Occasionally, they will also explain some relevant philosophical or historical background.
 As you do the readings, please follow the questions on the reading guide and identify the relevant passages in the text that address them.

 Some of the reading guide questions are **bolded**.
-If a question is bolded, please write out a brief answer.
+If a question is bolded, you are asked to write out a brief answer.
 If a question is not bolded, you don’t need to answer it, but you are encouraged to write the page number of the relevant passage next to the question on the reading guide (doing so will make it easier for you to locate the passage later).

 Please feel free to leave questions and comments for me as you answer the reading guide questions.
-Do keep in mind that Word’s commenting function is not supported by the D2L grading tool, so always write directly in the main text itself.
+Do keep in mind that Word’s commenting function is not supported by D2L, so always write directly in the main text itself.

 I will create a reading guide for each module.
-The reading guides are due each **Sunday by 11:59pm**, and they will together make up 30% of your final grade.
+The reading guides are due each **Sunday by 11:59pm**, and together they will make up 30% of your final grade.

 ### Case Discussions

 For each week we have new course content, we will try to apply what we have learned in class to a recent or current case in ways that build on but go beyond the lectures.
-The cases are as follows:
+This summer, we will discuss the following cases:

 1. *United States v.
 Higgs* (2021): this is one of a very disturbing series of death penalty cases that the Supreme Court disposed of on its shadow docket.
 2. *Shinn v.
 Ramirez* (2022): the Court upheld the death sentences of two Arizona men despite evidence that their trial counsel was unconstitutionally ineffective, because their post-conviction counsel was also too unconstitutionally ineffective to raise the ineffective assistance of trial counsel claim.